THOMAS G. BOWERS, Graduate Program Coordinator

 Students will be admitted on a competitive basis and must submit the following:

-The applicant must have a bachelor's degree from a regionally accredited academic institution, must have completed at least 18 credits in psychology, and must have a cumulative grade-point average of 3.0 or above in the last 60 credits of coursework.
+The applicant must have either (1) a baccalaureate degree from a regionally accredited U.S. institution or (2) a tertiary (postsecondary) degree that is deemed comparable to a four-year bachelor's degree from a regionally accredited U.S. institution.
+This degree must be from an officially recognized degree-granting institution in the country in which it operates.
+The applicant must have completed at least 18 credits in psychology, and must have a cumulative grade-point average of 3.0 or above in the last 60 credits of coursework.
 The undergraduate work must include a statistics course and a psychology research methods course with grades of B or higher.
 A personal interview is required.

 Penn State allows for the approval of up to 10 transfer credits to graduate programs.